fpelaezt/devops/AWS/aws-certifications/architect/Guide4-Virtual_Private_Cloud_VPC.md

   * Horizontally scaled, redundant, high available component
   * Performs NAT
   * Must be attached to the VPC, create a default route 0.0.0.0/0 to the IGW and configure ACLs and Security Groups
+  * Provides internet access to EC2 with public ip

 * DHCP
   * Provides IP and parameters such as domain name, domain name server, netbios-node-type